gcasr/2025/pages/call_for_posters.md

 ### Submission

-Submit your poster at:
+Submit your poster at: https://forms.gle/5MFZDXMKmrLbfUDK7

 ### Submission Requirements

 - Please submit an abstract of no more than 250 words.
 - Posters may cover already-published work.
-- The final posters should be 30x40.
+- We suggest poster size 24x36.

 ### Topics of Interest